-It was later revealed that the true visual inspiration behind the creation of Lacey Jonas was a model named Shelby Welinder, who was hired by Rockstar through her talent agency and even took a pic of the paycheck as proof.
+It's actually not the craziest lawsuit in the world, as the character does look a little bit like Lohan, particularly in a fairly famous picture of Lohan also wearing a red bikini and flashing the peace sign.
+But it was later revealed that the true visual inspiration behind the creation of Lacey Jonas was a model named Shelby Welinder, who was hired by Rockstar through her talent agency and even took a pic of the paycheck as proof.

 In December 2015 an unnamed, 28-year-old man from Krasnoyarsk filed suit against Bethesda for making Fallout 4 “too addicting.”
 The individual had gone on a hardcore play binge for three weeks straight, skipping out on work, skipping out on friends, and skipping out on his wife.
 As a result, he lost all of the above.

 The lawsuit sought 500,000 rubles ($7,000 US) in damages for emotional turmoil.
 The individual had already obtained representation through the “Single Center of Protection” who, despite expressing some hesitation in making a case against a foreign company, were willing to see how far they could take it.